 In contrast, areas in higher latitudes, such as the North Atlantic and North Pacific, are seeing increases in the range of some fish species.

 These changes bring challenges.
 To continue to fish sustainably requires adopting new ways of fishing.
-The fishing industry and governments have found it difficult to agree how best to manage changing fish stocks, particularly if fish are moving across international boundaries or where catches need to be significantly reduced.
+The fishing industry and governments have found it challenging to agree on how best to manage changing fish populations.
+It is even more challenging where fish are moving across international boundaries and where a reduction in catches is required.

 If climate change affects fish, can I still eat it?

 Yes.
-Try to choose MSC labelled fish and seafood.
+Try to choose fish and seafood labelled with the blue fish tick.
 MSC certified fisheries are well managed and more prepared for environmental changes.
 These fisheries follow current scientific advice to ensure they catch fish sustainably.

 Wild fish is a low carbon food

-Additional good news is that fishing has less impact on climate than the harvesting of other proteins.
-A study of greenhouse gas emissions of wild fisheries found that each kg of fish caught produces between one and five kg of carbon.
-By comparison, red meat production is estimated to range from 50 to 750 kg of carbon per kg of meat.
+Additional good news is that fishing has less impact on the climate than the harvesting of other proteins.
+A study of greenhouse gas emissions of wild fisheries found that each kg of fish caught produces between one and five kilograms of carbon.
+By comparison, red meat production is estimated to range from 50 to 750 kilograms of carbon per kilogram of meat.

 There is also evidence that sustainable fishing helps to reduce carbon emissions by increasing efficiency.
 For example, increased catches within Icelandic fisheries mean that fishing vessels now make shorter fishing trips, reducing their fuel use and carbon emissions as a result.